Yeshoa/FFC-Official-Website/README.md

 ---

 ## 🚨 Must Do (High Priority)

-* **Create “About Us” page**
-  Explain the NationStates community, the Forest lore, and why/how the FFC was founded.

 * **Create key Articles**
   * “How the Website Works” (actual article is a placeholder)
   * "How players are generated"